crema-lida/Dynamic-Simulation-of-CSTR/README.md

 If we draw a straight line at a certain space velocity, like the yellow one, we find 5 intersections at $T_{coolant}$=300 K, which correspond to 5 possible steady-states.
 Similarly, the red line has 3 intersections at $T_{coolant}$=400 K. As we decrease $v/V_R$, we moves from multiple steady-state to monotonic behavior.
 ## Define custom reactions

+Reactions can be defined by a `.json` file under `reactions` directory.
+An example file for the first-order reaction $A\longrightarrow P$ is shown below.

 ```
 [